ExpediaGroup/graphql-kotlin/website/docs/schema-generator/writing-schemas/lists.md

 | `kotlin.BooleanArray` |

 :::note
-The underlying GraphQL types of primitive arrays will be corresponding to the built-in scalar types or extended scalar types provided by `graphql-java`.
+The underlying GraphQL types of primitive arrays will be corresponding to the built-in scalar types provided by `graphql-java`.
 :::

 ## Unsupported Collection Types